devins2518/snui/doc/MESSAGE.md

 }
 ```

 > In this instance, we could have implemented `IntoMessage<f32>` since all our enum members can return a new message.
-All types implementing `IntoMessage<T>` automatically have an implementation of `TryIntoMessage<T>`

 Our slider can then do this :